Ssenyondoambrose/gitar/README.md

-    GIT log -it is used to list the versions history for the current branch GIT branch-lists all the current branches in current repository GIT remote - it is used to connect your local repository to remote servers
+    GIT log -it is used to list the versions history for the current branch GIT branch-lists all the current branches in current repository GIT remote - it is used to connect your local repository to remote servers GIT  reset -it deletes a branch on your remote repository.